Research

 Industrial Policy Implementation: Empirical Evidence from China’s Shipbuilding Industry

 with Panle Jia Barwick and Myrto Kalouptsidi, 2025.
-Forthcoming at Review of Economic Studies.
+Review of Economic Studies.
+Link.

 The Healthcare Cost of Air Pollution: Evidence from the World’s Largest Payment Network

 with Panle Jia Barwick, Shanjun Li and Deyu Rao, 2024.
-Forthcoming at Review of Economics and Statistics.
+Review of Economics and Statistics.
 Link.

 Industrial Policy: Lessons from Shipbuilding